sdogruyol/tren/README.md

 ### Prevent SQL Injections

-By default, SQL's are escaped by default.
+SQL statements are escaped by default.
 But you are able to make injectable (raw) parameters by writing `!` to the parameter.

 ```sql
 -- name: get_users(name : String, surname : String)